bhatt-prajakta/Capstone/README.md

 - **News Sentiment**: Analyzed articles from sources like the New York Times (2014-2024)
 - **Economic Indicators**: Quarterly economic data from the Federal Reserve Economic Data (FRED)

+## Prerequisites (Data Access Statement)

+To use this project, you will need:
+- An API key from AlphaVantage to access financial data
+- A Wharton Research Data Services (WRDS) account for additional financial information
+- Python 3.9+ and dependencies listed in requirements.txt

 ## Repository Structure

 ```